How do I qualify for extended time on the SAT and ACT?

 Updated – As of July 21, 2021, the ACT is now granting extended time to public school students just as easily as the SAT does.
 For private school students, it’s still much easier to get extended time on the SAT than it is for the ACT.
 See the press release here for the changes: ACT Press Release.

-How do I know if my child needs extra time on the SAT and ACT?
+How do I know if my child needs extended time on the SAT and ACT?

 Most students who need extended time on the SAT or ACT will already have accommodations in school, either from an IEP or from a 504 plan, before they begin taking the SAT or ACT.
 But, in the event that a student has a previously unidentified disability and needs extended time, then their baseline test scores typically look like the following: